sandervandevelde/FabConRTIWorkshop-FCE-SVDV/docs/workshop.md

 ---
-published: false                        # Optional.
+published: true                        # Optional.
 Set to true to publish the workshop (default: false)
 type: workshop                          # Required.
 title: Fabric Real-Time Intelligence Workshop              # Required.
 Full title of the workshop
 short_title: Fabric Real-Time Intelligence Workshop     # Optional.
 Short title displayed in the header
 description: In this technical workshop, you will build a complete analytics platform with streaming data using Microsoft Fabric Real-Time Intelligence components and other features of Microsoft Fabric.
-This is a proctor led worksop in which each section is accompanied by a technical overview of Fabric RTI components.  # Required.
+This is a proctor-led workshop in which each section is accompanied by a technical overview of Fabric RTI components.  # Required.
 level: Can be 'beginner', 'intermediate' or 'advanced'                         # Required.
 Can be 'beginner', 'intermediate' or 'advanced'
-authors: Devang Shah, Sander van de Velde                               # Required.
+authors: Devang Shah, Sander van de Velde, Frank Geisler, Edgar Cotte                               # Required.
 You can add as many authors as needed
 contacts:                               # Required.
 Must match the number of authors
   - devsha@microsoft.com, sander.vandevelde@alten.nl
 duration_minutes: 360                    # Required.
 Estimated duration in minutes